 - Curiosity – Make them so curious that they have to open the email to find out the rest of the story. (ie. Bad News)

-- Contradiction – Contradict something that is normally held to be true (ie. SEO is dead!)
+- Contradiction – Contradict something customarily held to be true (i.e., SEO is dead!)

-- Specificity – Specifics help make the subject line more real (ie. THIS is 62% more optins!)
+- Specificity – Specifics help make the subject line more accurate (i.e., THIS is 62% more options!)

-- Instant Usability – Make them feel there is something for them they can instantly use to get a desired result (ie. PDF Download Inside!)
+- Instant Usability – Make them think there is something they can instantly use to get a desired result (i.e., PDF Download Inside!)

 Did you think this was going to be complicated?
-It really isn’t!
+It isn’t!

-The more people that open the email and read it, the more clicks you’ll get.
+The more people that open and read the email, the more clicks you’ll get.
 The more clicks, the more income!

 Step 3: The Email Body

-Writing email copy is pretty easy, especially when you’ve got a great subject line.
+Writing email copy is pretty easy, especially with a great subject line.

-The most obvious thing is to talk more about the subject of the email, explaining it and fulfilling on the promise of what will happen when someone opens to email up.
+The most obvious thing is to talk more about the email, explaining it and fulfilling the promise of what will happen when someone opens the email.

 The next thing you want them to do is to take action…

 You want them to click something in your email.
-That’s the whole reason for sending an email to them in the first place right?!
+That’s the whole reason for emailing them in the first place, right?!

-In almost every email, you want your prospect to take an action, which is usually clicking on a link.
+You want your prospect to take action in almost every email, usually clicking on a link.

-Keep in mind, there’s a person reading this email.
-Too often, when an email marketer knows that there are 70,000 prospects reading their emails, they forget to write for one person.
-They think that if they blast out an image or a banner, they’ll get results.
+Keep in mind a person is reading this email.
+Too often, when an email marketer knows that 70,000 prospects are reading their emails, they forget to write for one person.
+They think they’ll get results if they blast out an image or a banner.

 The key to email copy is to be relatable.
 To tell stories.
 To treat their email like it’s written to their best friend.
-It shouldn’t be written any different than if it was an email to a good friend that you haven’t talked to in six months.
+It shouldn’t be written differently than if it was an email to a good friend you haven’t talked to in six months.

-It’s totally your preference if you write long copy or want to write short copy.
-Short copy tends to get more clicks, but those clicks are less qualified.
-Long copy tends to get fewer clicks, but the clicks are highly qualified (they read your whole email!).
+It’s your preference if you write a long copy or want to write a short document.
+Short composition tends to get more clicks, but those clicks are less qualified.
+Long copy tends to get fewer clicks, but the clicks are highly skilled (they read your whole email!).

 Step 4: Getting The Clickthrough

-Here are a few of the strategies we use in our emails from time to time.
-We switch it up here and there, depending on what looks better in the email copy…
+Here are a few of the strategies we use in our emails occasionally.
+We switch it up sometimes, depending on what looks better in the email copy…

 Getting The Click

 The subject line is the reason that somebody opened up your email.
-It makes sense to use the same text as your link.
+It makes sense to use the exact text as your link.